Honor System Rules

 Texas A&M University is dedicated to the discovery, development, communication and application of knowledge in a wide range of academic and professional fields and assumes as its historic trust the maintenance of freedom of inquiry and an intellectual environment nurturing the human mind and spirit.
 Living in accordance with the Aggie Code of Honor is critical to these ideals, to the goal of assuming a place of preeminence in higher education, and to the development of the whole student.

-Misconduct in research or scholarship includes fabrication, falsification, or plagiarism in proposing, performing, reviewing, or reporting research.
-It does not include honest error or honest differences in interpretations or judgments of data.Texas A&M University students are responsible for authenticating all work submitted to an instructor.
-If asked, students must be able to produce proof that the item submitted is indeed the work of that student.
+Misconduct in academic work (research or scholarship) or documentation includes cheating, fabrication, falsification, multiple submissions, plagiarism, complicity, abuse and misuse of access, or violating college, program, departmental, or course rules in proposing, performing, reviewing, or reporting research in an academic setting.
+It does not include honest error or honest differences in interpretations or judgments of data.Texas A&M University students are responsible for authenticating all submitted work and documentation.
+If asked, students must be able to produce proof that the item submitted is the work of that student and/or authentic.
 Students must keep appropriate records at all times.
-The inability to authenticate one’s work, should the instructor request it, is sufficient grounds to initiate an academic misconduct case.
+The inability to authenticate one’s work or documentation, should the instructor request it, is sufficient grounds to initiate an academic misconduct case.

-Academic misconduct includes the commission of any of the following acts.
-This listing is not, however, exclusive of any other acts that may reasonably be called academic misconduct.
-Clarification is provided for each definition by listing some prohibited behaviors.
+Academic misconduct includes the commission of any of the following prohibited acts.
+Clarification is provided for each definition by listing examples of prohibited behaviors.
+Examples are not, however, exclusive of any other acts that may reasonably be called academic misconduct under the provided definitions.

 - Having others conduct research or prepare work without advance authorization from the instructor.

 - Acquiring answers for any assigned work or examination from any unauthorized source.
-This includes, but is not limited to, using the services of commercial term paper companies, purchasing answer sets to homework from tutoring companies, and obtaining information from students who have previously taken the examination.
+This includes, but is not limited to, using the services of commercial term paper companies, purchasing answer sets to homework from tutoring companies, using any resources that contain or generate answers to questions posed in assignments, and obtaining information from students who have previously taken the examination.

 - Collaborating with other students in the completion of assigned work, unless specifically authorized by the instructor teaching the course.
-It is safe to assume that all assignments are to be completed individually unless the instructor indicates otherwise; however, students who are unsure should seek clarification from their instructors.
+Students should assume that all assignments are to be completed individually unless the instructor indicates otherwise.
+Students who are unsure should seek clarification from their instructors.

 - Other similar acts.

-- Changing information on tests, quizzes, examinations, reports, or any other material that has been graded and resubmitting it as original for the purpose of improving the grade on that material.
+- Changing information on tests, quizzes, examinations, reports, or any other material that has been graded and resubmitting it as if it were the original for the purpose of improving the grade on that material.

 - The intentional invention of any information or citation on an assignment or document.
-This includes using generative Artificial Intelligence (AI) or other electronic resources in an unauthorized manner to create academic work and represent it as one's own.
+This includes but is not limited to using generative artificial intelligence and large language models (AI) or other electronic resources in an unauthorized manner to create academic work and represent it as one’s own.

-- Inventing and providing a fabricated document or other information to any University employee in order to obtain an excused absence or to satisfy a course requirement.
+- Inventing and/or providing a fabricated document or other information to any University employee in order to obtain an excused absence or to satisfy a course requirement.

 - Other similar acts.

-Examples:- Changing the measurements in an experiment for a laboratory exercise so as to obtain results more closely conforming to theoretically expected values.
+- Changing the measurements in an experiment for a laboratory exercise to obtain results more closely conforming to theoretically expected values.

 - Taking a quotation from a book review and then indicating that the quotation was obtained from the book itself.

-- Misrepresenting, withholding, and/or furnishing false information to a faculty member, University official or office; the unauthorized alteration of an official document such as a doctor's note or transcript.
+- Misrepresenting, withholding, and/or furnishing false information to an instructor, university official or office; the unauthorized alteration of an official document such as a medical excuse or a transcript.

 - Other similar acts.

-Examples:- Submitting the same work for credit in more than one course without the instructor’s permission.
+- Submitting the same work for credit in more than one course or in the same course without the instructor’s permission.

 - Making revisions in a paper or report (including oral presentations) that has been submitted in one class and submitting it for credit in another class without the instructor’s permission.